Policies and Procedures

 - Board of Education – board policies, practices, programs, operations, actions, or other matters related to governance should be directed to the Board Clerk, 847-604-7420, or Board of Education.

-District 67 is proud of its three outstanding neighborhood elementary schools.
+District 67 is proud of its three outstanding neighborhood elementary schools, the newly formed remote online learning program, and the middle school.
 From time to time, a family may feel that a school other than their home school would best meet their needs.
+A family will use the permissive transfer form to request a transition between the remote program and the in-person hybrid model OR to joint the Mandarin program.
 A student will be permitted to attend a school other than his/her neighborhood school provided that:

 - the student and/or family have an educational need or hardship that can only be satisfied by the transfer;